1jour1vin

 Viticulture

-Fermentation for 16 to 24 days in temperature-controlled concrete vats with epoxy coating and stainless steel, pumping over
+Fermentation for 16 to 24 days in temperature-controlled concrete tanks lined with epoxy and stainless steel, with regular pumping over

 Livestock farming